 11. Štrbské Pleso

-This is one of those tourists’ spots that are immensely dominated by the natural beauty.
+This is one of those tourists’ spots that are immensely dominated by natural beauty.
 Here, you will come across the awe-inspiring view of the mountain lake which you can’t find at many places.
+If you are looking for places to visit in Slovakia in winter, then Štrbské Pleso is the perfect spot for you!

 Location: High Tatras, Slovakia